-Amazon and Walmart are the leaders when it comes to selling online, with both offering e-retailers attractive facts and figures for selling beyond Shopify.
+Amazon and Walmart Marketplace are the leaders when it comes to selling online, with both offering e-retailers attractive facts and figures for selling beyond Shopify.
 Walmart and Amazon both have a good amount of customers, third party seller tools, marketplace services, and more.

 Greeting those customers on Amazon are over 5 million sellers worldwide and over 353 million products.
 Meanwhile, don’t let Walmart’s 15,000 sellers and 80 million products put you off.
 The lower numbers reflect their more stringent acceptance onto the seller program – guaranteeing customers quality and online sellers less competition (bringing that 14:1 rule back into play).

-Both platforms offer plenty of incentives to attract online shoppers including Walmart Free 2-Day Shipping (with no monthly fee or minimum spend required for Marketplace listings), Amazon Prime, and voice shopping through Google Assistant and Alexa.
+Both platforms offer plenty of incentives to attract online shoppers including Walmart 2-Day Delivery (with no monthly fee or minimum spend required for Marketplace listings), Amazon Prime, and voice shopping through Google Assistant and Alexa.

 And the perks aren’t just reserved for online shoppers. eCommerce businesses can benefit from a variety of seller tools, including the buy box, performance ads, and sponsored products.